gmuric/avax-tweets-dataset/README.md

 The associated paper to this repository can be found here: (link to the paper).

 ## Data Organization
 The "streaming-tweetids" folder corresponds to the streaming data set whereas the "user-oriented-tweetids" folder corresponds to the user-oriented data set.
-All the files are named by numbers starting from 0 and are in the .txt form.
+All the files are in .txt format.
+User-oriented files are named from 0 to 387.
+Streaming files are organized into 7 folders, each corresponds to a month of year 2020 and 2021.

 ## Notes about the data
 1. Only English tweets are considered.